railsgirls/guides.railsgirls.com/_posts/2022-11-11-digital-ocean.markdown

 If all went well you should now be able to click on the `Live App` button which links to the live server.

 ![Tada](/images/digitalocean/fin.png)

+## Conclusion

+Your Rails app is now running in the cloud on DigitalOcean.
+You can push your changes to GitHub and they'll show up automatically the live URL after some time.
+Share the URL to show off your app to your friends!

+Keep an eye out when your free credits run out and delete the app if you no longer need it.

+{% include other-guides.md page="digitalocean" %}